Board-Certified Divorce Lawyer in Jacksonville

-As an experienced attorney, I can relieve you of the stress and burdens that accompany your divorce case.
+As an experienced divorce attorney in Jacksonville, I can relieve you of the stress and burdens that accompany your divorce case.
 Divorce in Florida has specific steps and laws that must be followed and I can help inform you of these legal regulations.

 Why Hire My Law Firm?

 - Backed by Nearly 30 Years Of Experience

 - Board Certified in Marital & Family Law

 - Certified Family Law Mediator

 - Elected as Chairman of Jax Bar Family Law Section 2003-2010

 The topic of divorce is no longer one that is shunned or looked down upon.
 It is still, however, an all-consuming and difficult procedure that can break apart even the strongest of families.
 It is important to take into account all elements and proceed with caution.
 Every maneuver to navigate the process can affect the outcome of the divorce.